 Statement about the 2,000-Hour Internship

-In addition to the standard expectation of 40 hours of on-site clinical work, Interns are also granted 2.5 hours of after-hours, off-site work for dissertation and scholarly activities, which they can count toward their expected 2,000-hour obligation.
-After a full year of internship (40 hours per week, 52 weeks), Interns could accrue up to 2,210 total hours.
-However, subtracted from this figure is approximately 130 hours of University holiday observance and leave time (120 hours).
-If Interns choose to take off all of the additional time permitted for sick leave, vacation, and professional development, they could possibly fall short of the 2,000 hours that UH&CS promises.
+In addition to the standard expectation of 40 hours of on-site clinical work, Interns are also granted 3.5 hours of after-hours, off-site work for dissertation and scholarly activities, which they can count toward their expected 2,000-hour obligation.
+After a full year of internship (40 hours per week, 52 weeks), Interns could accrue up to 2,132 total hours.
+However, subtracted from this figure is approximately 16 days of University holiday observance (128 hours).
+If Interns choose to take off more than the allotted time for sick leave (40 hours), vaction (80 hours), and professional development, they could possibly fall short of the 2,000 hours that UH&CS promises.

 Each Intern is responsible for investigating the minimum number of hours needed for licensure in the jurisdiction(s) where they wish to practice, which might be less than 2,000.
 Knowing this information can help Interns plan their use of discretionary time.
 Also, UH&CS provides additional opportunities to accrue hours toward Internship beyond the weekly 40 agency hours; these opportunities will be reviewed at the start of the Internship year.
-In order to receive their certificate of Internship completion, Interns MUST complete a minimum of 1,930 hours.
+Psychology interns are expected to complete 1,930 hours.

 Interns begin the internship year prepared to track their hours as encouraged by their doctoral program.
 In this sense, it is the Intern's responsibilities to keep records of their hours using Time-to-Track or another tracking program, as preferred by their doctoral program.